Skip to content

 }

-Automatic cache clearing and auto csrf
+Automatic cache clearing and auto CSRF

 Requests that need parameters are all using documented types inherited from the spec files.
 Requests that require a valid csrf-token automatically fetch it (once if needed) and add it to the outgoing requests headers.
 Requests that change resources (for example POST/PUT) automatically clear the cache.